tesseract-ocr/tessdoc/Compiling.md

 #generator: Visual Studio 14 2015 Win64 -> generator: Visual Studio 14 2015 Win64
 ```

-Then run 'cppan --generate .' - it will create a solution link for you.
+Then run `cppan --generate .` - it will create a solution link for you.

 (For VS2017, use '15 2017' instead of '14 2015'.)